Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 The hiking trails in the Swartberg Nature Reserve include a variety of terrains, ranging from easy to very rugged.

-They are self-guided but you need to get a permit from Cape Nature.
+They are self-guided, but you need to get a permit from Cape Nature.

-Prince Albert town was home for five months and the perfect place for us Aussies to chill during a Coronavirus Lockdown.
-But now that travel is on the cards again, it’s a great place for both South Africans and tourists to visit.
+Prince Albert town was home for five months while we house-sat two cute dogs, Maggie and Murphy.
+It was the perfect place for us Aussies to chill during a Coronavirus Lockdown.

 With so many things to do in Prince Albert and its stunning mountain surroundings, it’s the ideal destination for nature lovers and those looking for a relaxed and laid-back break away from it all.